BlueP999999/Cleaning-Data-Project/README.md

 This is done by "rbind" command.

+The combined data is stored in "NEWSET".

 ## Read all the column names

 The column names file should be located at "./UCI HAR Dataset/features.txt".

-### Manually input the names for the "activity" and "subject" column
+The code also manually input the names for the "activity" and "subject" column

+The column names is stored in "NAMES".

 ## Locate all columns with names including the phrase "mean" or "std", but exclude the phrease "meanFreq"

-### Manually include the "activity" and "subject" column
+The code also manually include the "activity" and "subject" column.

+This result is stored in "MEAN_OR_STD".

 ## Extract our required data

+This result is stored in "EXTRACTED_DATA".

+## Changing the contents of "activity" column.
-## Converting a numeric vector to a factor vector

-### Manually assigning the levels for this factor vector
+This is done by converting a numeric factor into a factor vector using the "factor" command, and manually assigning the levels for this factor vector using the "levels" command.

 ## Assigning the column names

+This step assigns the column names of the extracted columns.

+Changing the column names of "EXTRACTED_DATA" using "NAMES" and "MEAN_OR_STD".

 ## Finding the mean of each observation, grouped by "activity" and "subject"

+This step uses the "aggregate" function.

+The final result is stored in "FINAL_DATA"

 ## Reassigning the column name, because we are finding the mean of the mean, and mean of the deviation.

+e.g. instead of displaying "tBodyAcc-mean()-X", we display "MEAN[tBodyAcc-mean()-X]".

-### Manually reassign the "activity" and "subject" column name.
+Also, we manually reassign the "activity" and "subject" column name.

 ## Write final data into a txt file.

+Using "write.table"